oernster/3D-printing-info/guides/ShakeNTuneBriefIntro.md

-# Brief introduction to Shake 'n' Tune by Frix
+# Brief introduction to Shake 'n' Tune (original author of SnT is Frix)

 ### This guide is based on this tool: https://github.com/Frix-x/klippain-shaketune